sourav-625/OncoShield/README.md

 # 🛡️ OncoShield – Non-Invasive Tumor Detection System

-OncoShield is a non-invasive, AI-based cancer screening system that integrates **Thermography**, **Near-Infrared Spectroscopy (NIR)**, and **Electrical Impedance Spectroscopy (EIS)** to provide early-stage cancer risk detection.
+OncoShield is a non-invasive, AI-based Tumor Detection System that integrates **Thermography**, **Near-Infrared Spectroscopy (NIR)**, and **Electrical Impedance Spectroscopy (EIS)** to provide early-stage Tumor  detection.
 It uses a hybrid machine learning model and is built with a modern web interface to make early diagnosis more accessible, affordable, and scalable.

 ---